MNGuenther/tess_infos/README.md

 # Welcome to tess_infos!

-This tool provides extremely fast Pythonic access to the full TICv8, GAIA DR2 and Banyan Sigma (Bayesian Young Associations Catalog) parameters for all TESS short-cadence targets from TESS Sectors 1--23.
-More Sectors and even more parameters (such as stellar rotation) will be added soon.
+This tool provides Pythonic access to the full TICv8, GAIA DR2 and Banyan Sigma parameters for all TESS short-cadence targets from TESS Sectors 1--23.
+More Sectors and even more parameters will be added soon.

 ## Files